 There has been widespread speculation over the years regarding Hansen's religious beliefs.
 He has previously admitted to being a Scientologist, and both his former wife and his father are members of this church.
 Although he stated he was a Scientologist in 2005, he later denied having any connection to the organization in 2019.
 In this 2019 interview, Beck stressed that he identified as Jewish and had been raised as a Jew.

-In 1998, Beck purchased a Pasadena home for less than $1.3 million.
+In 1998, Beck purchased a Pasadena home for a little under $1.3 million.
 The 5,200-square-foot property features a pool and spectacular views of the city and mountains beyond.
 In 2007, Hansen purchased a property in Hancock Park, Los Angeles.
 The house set him back $6.75 million, and it features over 5,700 square feet of living space.
 There's also a library, a pool, and a wet bar.

 In 2015, the popstar acquired a house in Santa Monica for just over $2.7 million.
-The house was a bit of a "fixer-upper," and he sold the 2,450-square-foot home after just five months for $2.9 million.
-He and his former wife reportedly redecorated the property in order to cash in on a $200,000 profit after less than half a year.
+The house was a bit of a "fixer-upper."
+He sold the 2,450-square-foot home after just five months for $2.9 million.
+He and his former wife redecorated the property before cashing-in on a $200,000 profit.